Configure the PingDirectory server using the

 The default is

-number corresponding to the configuration that you want to change.
+enter a number corresponding to the configuration that you want to change.

 The number might change between releases or within the same release, depending on the options selected, such as in cases where more expert level objects and properties are displayed.